-Navigating your way through an airport can be intimidating at the best of times; large crowds with multiple conversations at once and rows of flickering, fluorescent flight boards can be a bit much for some.
-But what about those that those that don’t, or can’t experience these things?
+Navigating your way through an airport can be intimidating at the best of times; large crowds with multiple conversations at once coupled with rows of flickering, fluorescent flight boards can be a bit much for some.
+But what about those that don’t, or can’t experience these things?
 How different is the journey through an airport for a passenger that is travelling with Sensory Impairments like hard of hearing or visually impaired?
-And what do UK Airports do to support those with Using Airports with sensory impairments?
+And what do UK airports do to support those using airports with sensory impairments?

 Of all those that we researched, each stated they are very welcoming and accommodating to those with disabilities, with multiple services available ranging from clearly indicated help points to Changing Places for those with more severe disabilities.